What is special with RonDB#

 RonDB 21.04 can scale to 64 data nodes and 24 MySQL Servers and 12 API nodes (each MySQL Server and API node can use 4 cluster connections).

-NDB have shown in benchmarks that it can scale up to 20 million write transactions per second and more than 200 million reads per second already in 2015.
+NDB has shown in benchmarks that it can scale up to 20 million write transactions per second and more than 200 million reads per second already in 2015.

-To achieve the optimal scaling the following points are important:
+To achieve optimal scaling the following points are important:

-Partition pruned index scans (optimised routing and pruning of queries)
+1. Partition pruned index scans (optimized routing and pruning of queries)

 RonDB is designed to scale both for reads and writes.
 RonDB implements sharding transparent to the user.
 It can include up to 32 node groups where data is stored.
 It is also possible to fully replicate tables within all node groups.
 The data nodes can be accessed from up to 24 MySQL Servers that all see the same view of the data.